Relocation and Child Custody Attorney Union County, NJ

 Whether you are seeking to relocate with your children, or are facing a pending relocation request from a former spouse or partner, The Law Office of Edward S. Cooper is ready to guide and advise you through the entire process, and ensure that your parental rights are properly represented and protected.
 Our firm has extensive experience working with parents to resolve child custody and child custody modification matters of all kinds in towns across Union County, including Linden, Elizabeth, Scotch Plains, Westfield, and Plainfield, and we are ready to put that experience and our effective and knowledgeable legal service to work for you today.

-Call our office today to discuss your child custody relocation matter in a free and confidential consultation.
+Call our office today to discuss your child custody relocation matter in a confidential consultation.

 In-State Relocation Attorney Scotch Plains, NJ